ligato/docs/docs/user-guide/concepts.md

   - value: { phys_address:"62:89:C6:A3:6D:5C" bridge_domain:"bd1" outgoing_interface:"if1" }
 ```

 There are three `planned operations` present.
-The first one is the interface itself, which was created and enabled.
+The first one is the interface itself that was created and enabled.

-The second operation is marked as `DERIVED` (again not important) and `WAS-PENDING` meaning the cached value could be resolved.
-This operation means that the interface was added to the bridge domain as defined in the bridge domain configuration.
+The second operation is marked as `DERIVED` (an internal vpp-agent designation) and `WAS-PENDING` meaning the cached value could be resolved.
+This operation shows that the interface was added to the bridge domain as defined in the bridge domain configuration.

-The last statement is marked `WAS-PENDING` as well and represents our FIB entry, cached until now.
-Since all dependencies were fulfilled (the bridge domain and the interface as a part of it), the FIB was configured.
+The last statement is marked `WAS-PENDING` as well and represents the FIB entry that was cached until now.
+Since the bridge domain and interface dependencies were fulfilled, the FIB was configured.

 Now let's try to remove the bridge domain as before:
 ```bash